Separation of homogeneous connected locally compact spaces: Introduction

 One of the first results concerning the separation of homogenous metric spaces is the celebrated theorem of Krupski \cite{kru1}, \cite{kru} stating that every region in an $n$-dimensional homogeneous space cannot be separated by a subset of dimension $\leq n-2$.
 Kallipoliti and Papasoglu \cite{kp} established that any locally connected, simply connected, homogeneous metric continuum cannot be separated by arcs (according to Krupski's theorem, mentioned above, the Kallipoliti-Papasoglu result is interesting for spaces of dimension two). van Mill and the author \cite{vmv} proved that the Kallipoliti-Papasoglu theorem remains true without simply connectedness, but requiring strong local homogeneity instead of homogeneity.
-Recently, Karassev-Valov \cite{kv} settle the two-dimensional case by proving that any region of a homogeneous space cannot be separated by an arc.
+Recall that a space $X$ is {\em strongly locally homogeneous} if every point $x\in X$ has a base of open neighborhoods $U$ such that for every $y,z\in U$ there is a homeomorphism $h$ on $X$ with $h(y)=z$ and $h$ is the identity on $X\setminus U$.
+We say that such a homeomorphism $h$ is {\em supported by $U$}.
+If for every $x,y\in X$ there is a homeomorphism $h$ on $X$ with $h(x)=y$, the spaces $X$ is {\em homogeneous}.